brun0-matheus/st-crypter/README.md

 The AES encryption uses, by default, a 128bit (16 bytes) key.
 If you want to change it, just change the macro *KEY_SIZE* in `general.h` to fit the new key size (it must be 16, 24 or 32) and also change the AES algoritm in `lib/aes.h` (If you don't know how to do this, read the README of this AES implementation under https://github.com/kokke/tiny-AES-c/blob/master/README.md).

-This spefic program use libraries that probably are not in the victim's computer, so it will have to be compiled using static libraries, and not shared ones, so be carefull.
+This spefic program use libraries that probably are not in the victim's computer, so it will have to be compiled using static libraries, and not shared ones.
+Be careful!

 ## Installation
 Here we will use the gcc compiler, and the commands will be the same in both Windows and Linux systems.

 First, compile the libraries.
-They need to be static and using the gnu99 standard (because the fileno() function is used in file.c)
+They need to be static and use the gnu99 standard (because the function fileno() is used in file.c):
 ```
 st-crypter/lib> gcc -c -Wall -std=gnu99 file.c
 st-crypter/lib> gcc -c -Wall -std=gnu99 aes.c